Astros vs. Reds Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded a base hit in four games in a row.
-During his last five outings he is batting .389 with a double, a home run, three walks and an RBI.
+- Tucker hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .474 with a double, a home run, a walk and an RBI.

 Tucker Recent Games